VedantTOL/SharingEconomy/README.md

 updated to the text containing the stores and products. <p>
 <p>If they choose to add products, they are presented with a series
 of questions to identify all the necessary information about the product.<p>
-<p>If they elect to edit products, they are presented with a list of all the products in the store which
+<p>If they select to edit products, they are presented with a list of all the products in the store which
 are numbered, and they type the number of the product they would like to edit.
 They are then asked to set the new details of the product, which are updated to the stores text file.
 Lastly, the options to remove products displays the list of products contained within the store.
 The seller then types the number of the